jbock-java/jbock/SPAGHETTI.md

 All non-private enums, as well as
-[some standard Java types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAutoTypes.java) can be used as parameter types, without having to write a custom mapper first. `java.util.Optional` and `java.util.List` of these types are also allowed.
+[some standard Java types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAutoTypes.java) can be used as parameter types, without having to write a custom mapper.

 ### Custom mappers and parameter validation